spatie/data-transfer-object/README.md

 ### Working with collections

-If you're working with collections of DTOs, you also probably want autocompletion and proper type validation.
+If you're working with collections of DTOs, you probably want auto completion and proper type validation on your collections too.
 This package adds a simple collection implementation, which you can extend from.

 ```php